Solitude: A Place for Your Soul to Come Out

 Here was yet another good reason for not talking to each other: it would have been so easy to run away into conversation or to look someplace outside myself for answers.
 Instead, I had to snuffle my way through lunch and stay present with God, who was my meal-time companion.
 I had to stay with my longings in his presence and get honest about the ways in which my life as I was living it was not congruent with my heart’s deepest desires.
 This was a stunning realization; after all, I had made most of my own choices in life.
 How I had I ended up here?
 Lord have mercy.
 What was one to do with such longing and depth of feeling?

-Solitude: A Place for the Soul to Come Out
+Getting the Soul to Come Out

 Most of us are not very good at sitting with longing and desire—our own or someone else’s.
 It feels tender.
 It feels vulnerable.
 It feels out of control.
 It is a place where one human being cannot fix or fill another nor can we fix or fill ourselves.
 It is a place where only God will do.